 Embroidery also allows you to express your creativity while also making something practical.
 You can add beauty to your home or create gifts as you find patterns and images that appeal to you.

-Embroidery, no matter which type you choose, is the perfect way to unwind and relax after a long day.
+No matter which type you choose, embroidery is the perfect way to unwind and relax after a long day.
 Best of all, you get to create something new.
-If you’re looking for material for your next embroidery project, Cotton Creations has the fabric you need.
+If you are looking for material for your next embroidery project, Cotton Creations has the fabric you need.
 Whether you are looking for or a custom canvas tote bag to sell in your online store, we can help.
 We also provide 100 percent polyester t-shirts — perfect for machine embroidery projects.

 Need help with design or creation?
 We can customize gifts for you with any design you wish.
 We offer personal embroidery, screen printing and digital printing services for our products.
 Our goal is to make the creation process easy and inspiring.
 You can use the tools in our Design Station to play with ideas.
 Check out our online store to get started on your next embroidery project, or contact us for more tips, inspiration or information.